wipu/sidex-vcv/README.md

 Well, why would you **not** want to play SID with your modular?

 Even as is, SidEx is a fun way to play the SID.
 But in the future there will be auxiliary modules that let you control the SID on a higher level, controlling SidEx from higher level concepts.

+## Help

+Do you know how to implement the look'n'feel of C64 as a simple SVG required for a VCV plugin panel?
+If you do, your help will be appreciated.

+How would you like to control your SID from VCV?
+Please tell so we can create modules that make it easier to generate CV to SidEx.

+How can other modules send SID-related messages locked to 50 Hz frames?
+This would be useful for stereotypical SID tricks like "wavetable synthesis" and arpeggios - changing the waveform or pitch on every frame.

+What else?
+Feel free to contribute with questions, ideas, patches, critique, ...